What if I am a posted worker from the EU, Norway, Iceland, Liechtenstein or Switzerland?

-Where these sets of rules apply, you may not have to pay National Insurance contributions (NIC) if you were employed in another country but were then sent to the UK to do your present job working for the same employer (as long as you are not replacing another worker).
+You may not have to pay National Insurance contributions (NIC) if you were employed in another country but were then sent to the UK to do your present job working for the same employer (as long as you are not replacing another worker).
 This is to minimise the social security contribution record of internationally mobile workers being fragmented across different member states.

 If you were posted to the UK from an EEA country (or Switzerland) prior to 31 December 2020 then the co-ordinated EEA rules on social security apply for as long as your circumstances remain unchanged.

-These rules can also continue to apply if you have a change of circumstances but you nevertheless continue without interruption to be in one of a number of specified ‘cross-border’ situations involving both the UK and a member state.
+These rules can also continue to apply if you have a change of circumstances, but you nevertheless continue without interruption to be in one of a number of specified ‘cross-border’ situations involving both the UK and a member state.
 This is sometimes referred to as an ‘uninterrupted cross-border link’.
 For further details, please refer to Article 30 of the withdrawal agreement.

 A ‘posted’ worker is a worker who is sent to work in the UK by their non-UK employer and they remain employed by that non-UK employer.